gleiss/rapid/README.md

 ### Building the executable

-There are two steps involved in building SPECTRE.
+There are two steps involved in building RAPID.

-First, we generate the source-code files for the SPECTRE-parser using Flex and Bison:
+First, we generate the source-code files for the RAPID-parser using Flex and Bison:
 Make sure you have these two tools installed and that the paths are properly set in parser_generator/Makefile.
 Then, while being in parser_generator, run make (which produces the necessary files in src/parser/).

-Secondly, we use CMake to generate the necessary files which are needed while building SPECTRE.
+Secondly, we use CMake to generate the necessary files which are needed while building RAPID.
 Make sure you have CMake installed.

 Starting from the main directory, make a new folder (to do an out-of-source-build) and switch to it by running
 ```